Safety Moment #81: Process Safety Fundamentals

-Process Safety Management (PSM) is a management system for designing and operating industrial processes that handle large quantities of hazardous and flammable chemicals.
+Process Safety Management (PSM) is a management system used in the design and operation of industrial processes that handle large quantities of hazardous and flammable chemicals.

 The second word is Safety.
-Although an effective PSM program improves all aspects of a facility's operation, the driving force for most PSM programs is the need to maintain safe operations, with a focus on preventing catastrophic accidents such as explosions, fires and the release of toxic gases.
+Although an effective PSM program improves all aspects of a facility's operation, the driving force for most PSM programs is the need to maintain safe operations, with a focus on the prevention of catastrophic accidents such as explosions, fires and the release of toxic gases.

-The Center for Chemical Process Safety (CCPS 2007b) provides guidance as to what constitutes a PSM event.
+The Center for Chemical Process Safety provides guidance as to what constitutes a PSM event.

 - It must involve a chemical or have chemical process involvement;

 - It must be above a minimum reporting threshold;

 - It must occur at a process location; and

 - The release must be acute, i.e., it must occur over a short period of time.

 The third word is Management.
 A PSM program is to do with creating and implementing management systems that prevent and control major incidents.
 It is not fundamentally about meeting prescriptive rules or engineering standards.
 In this context a manager is taken to be anyone who has some degree of control over the process, including operators, engineers and maintenance workers.